isaackanowski/ROHSA_SNAPD/README.md

 ROHSA-SNAPD builds upon the core features of [ROHSA](https://github.com/antoinemarchal/ROHSA) developed by Antoine Marchal.

 For more information about the code and acknowledgements, see the upcoming paper Kanowski et al. (in prep).

+If you have any questions, comments or suggestions, please contact me [here](mailto:Isaac.Kanowski@anu.edu.au).